Frequently Asked Questions

 Are there any stairs to climb?

-Yes, there are a few, including getting on and off tour buses, but we can help you.
+Yes, there are a few, including getting on and off tour buses (5 to 6 steps), and you will always have help.

 How are you funded?